udistrital/mongo-cluster/README.md

 This is a Terraform project.

-Install and run pre-commit check with:
+Install and/or update and run pre-commit check with:

 ```
 make